cell2fire/Cell2Fire/docsrc/source/rstfiles/Codeline.rst

    --sim-years 1

 from here you are able to change how many years you want to simulate up to 4 years.
 This is use full as in your ignition point file you are able to edit where the fire starts for each of those 4 years.
+(Only 4 years!!)